mokdevel/PenguinTower_c64/README.md

 ### Fun facts
 - A few previews were shared with 10 playable levels.
 Then the game crashed - this was on purpose.
-- There exists a unfinished PC version written in assembler.
-Nope, that will never be finished.
-Same goes with the level and graphics editor.
-You can find it here: https://archive.org/details/msdos_Penguin_Tower_1997
 - The release date is the day my age reached the big five-o.

 ### Related links